dhruva-dk/dotfiles/README.md

 # Dotfiles

 Personal dotfiles for macOS, managed with chezmoi.
-This will install Homebrew, essential CLI packages including mise (runtime management) and starship (terminal prompt), apply macOS defaults, and install GUI apps listed in the included Brewfile.
+This will install Homebrew, essential CLI packages including mise (runtime management) and starship (terminal prompt), and install GUI apps listed in the included Brewfile.

 ## Quick install